Cecil County Drug Lawyer

-Drug Charges versus Convictions
+Drug Charges Versus Convictions

 A drug charge is different from a conviction.
 A charge means that someone is accused of committing a crime.
 A conviction, on the other hand, usually means that a judge or jury has already found the person guilty of committing a crime beyond a reasonable doubt.
 When it comes to proving that someone committed a drug crime, the burden of proof is always on the prosecution.
-A Cecil County drug lawyer can help the accused prepare a defense to their charge.
+A Cecil County drug attorney can help the accused prepare a defense to their charge.

 Types of Drug Crimes in Cecil County

-Cecil County classifies drug crimes into three different categories.
+As an attorney could further explain, Cecil County classifies drug crimes into three different categories.
 Those categories include:

 - Drug possession crimes – A person can face a drug possession charge if they are in actual physical possession of a drug or if they constructively possess a drug.
 A person constructively possesses a drug when the police find the drug in the person’s home, car, or immediate reach or vicinity.

 - Possession of drugs with the intent to distribute – The prosecution can charge someone with drug possession with intent to distribute if the police find a sufficient (predetermined) quantity of drugs in the person’s possession.
 When the quantity is of a certain amount, the law presumes that the person possessed the drugs with the intention of selling or distributing them.

 - Drug trafficking – The prosecution may charge a person with drug trafficking if the person possesses an unusually large quantity of a specific drug.